andrey-tarasenko/teachers/homeworks/homework.md

-Here is going to bve an information about our lessons.
+Here is going to be an information about our lessons.
 Enjoy it, bitch!